 It is important to note that these monthly outcome measures refer to the respective probabilities of observing workers in a particular labor market state at any point in time during a particular month.
-As workers may naturally spend time in more than one of these labor market states in a given month, Outcomes 1, 2, and 4 are not mutually exclusive, and therefore do not necessarily add up to one for a particular group of workers.
-Moreover, workers that return to education, or general inactivity, i.e. states which are not recorded in the IABS, are retained in the respective monthly base groups from which the four outcome measures are calculated.
-For by virtue of the data generation process, we have complete information on the employment (regular and THS) and unemployment trajectories of workers over time that comprise our individual outcome measures of interest, i.e. employment subject to social security contributions and unemployment periods that involve some kind of entitlement to financial support from the public authorities.
+As workers may naturally spend time in more than one of these labor market states in a given month, outcomes 1, 2, and 4 are not mutually exclusive, and therefore, do not necessarily add up to 1 for a particular group of workers.
+Moreover, workers who return to education, or general inactivity-that is, states that are not recorded in the IABS, are retained in the respective monthly base groups from which the four outcome measures are calculated.
+For by virtue of the data generation process, we have complete information on the employment (regular and THS) and unemployment trajectories of workers over time who comprise our individual outcome measures of interest; that is, employment subject to social security contributions and unemployment periods that involve some kind of entitlement to financial support from the public authorities.